blog

 Tired Of Riding The Google Merry-Go-Round?
 Run With The Bulls.

 The initiative to remove third-party cookies on Chrome has not gone smoothly.
-Google first announced its plan to replace third-party cookies with FLoC in January 2020.
-FLoC was another name for third-party cookies, and consumers and advertisers quickly caught on that this wasn’t anything new.
-The replacement for cookies was heavily criticized for its potential to generate or infer sensitive attributions through users’ online behavior and interests.
+Google announced its plan to replace third-party cookies with FLoC in January 2020.
+FLoC was another name for third-party cookies, and consumers and advertisers quickly learned that this wasn't anything new.
+The replacement for cookies was heavily criticized for its potential to generate or infer sensitive attributions through users' online behavior and interests.

 Fast forward to January 2022, and Google returned to the drawing board.
-The company announced the scrapping of FLoC, and within the same week, introduced (drumroll, please)...
-Topics.
-Topics is one element of Google’s wider Privacy SandBox plan to crumble third-party cookies in Chrome to improve user privacy.
+The company announced the scrapping of FLoC and introduced Topics within the same week.
+Topics are one element of Google's broader Privacy Sandbox plan to crumble third-party cookies in Chrome to improve user privacy.

 Cookie blocks next to a laptop - Google again postponing the demise of cookies

-The can has been kicked down the road a third time (or fourth?
-We lost count).
-Google recently announced that it would press pause on its plan to get rid of third-party cookies until at least mid-2024.
-The search giant expressed it needs more time for testing to ensure users’ online privacy is protected.
+Google recently announced that it would pause its plan to eliminate third-party cookies until mid-2024.
+The search giant said it needs more testing time to protect users' online privacy.

 The indecisiveness on privacy from a multinational technology company is thought-provoking.
-Google's competitors–Safari, Firefox, Microsoft Edge, and Brave–have restricted cookies for several years now.
-What’s stopping the tech giant from doing the same?
-Google accounts for 28.6% of the total 2021 digital advertising revenue in the U.S, and being the largest digital ad publisher in the country could be the reason.
+Google's competitors—Safari, Firefox, Microsoft Edge, and Brave—have restricted cookies for several years.
+What's stopping the tech giant from doing the same?
+Google accounts for 28.6% of the total 2021 digital advertising revenue in the U.S, and being the country's most prominent digital ad publisher could be the reason.

-To ensure the right people see your ads at the right time without the use of cookies, reach out to our team today.
+Contact El Toro today to ensure the right people see your ads at the right time without using cookies.

 Share